kermit666/awesome-django/README.md

 * [Django Sites](https://www.djangosites.org) - Django Sites is a showcase of websites powered by Django.
 * [Full Stack Python's Django page](http://www.fullstackpython.com/django.html) - contains explanations for Django's philosophy and its components along with links to other resources and tutorials.
 * [Django Introduction](http://www.django-introduction.com/) - A reusable set of slides to educate more people about Django.
+* [Django Girls Tutorial](http://tutorial.djangogirls.org/) - A fun and engaging tutorial showing how to build a blog using Django and deploy it to Heroku.

 ## Conferences